top of page

 • New Orleans welcomes in the new year with an eight-foot-tall fleur-de-lis drop from the top of the Jax Brewery Company.

-• When the clock strikes midnight, the Hub City sign drops at the Hattiesburg (Miss.)
-NYE's Celebration for the start of the new year.
+• When the clock strikes midnight, Hattiesburg, Miss.'s Hub City sign drops during Midnight on Front Street for the start of the new year.

 • Reelin' in the New Year Street Party at The Wharf in Orange Beach, Ala., features a Marlin Drop.